flutter/website/src/docs/cookbook/forms/validation.md

             padding: const EdgeInsets.symmetric(vertical: 16.0),
             child: ElevatedButton(
               onPressed: () {
-                // Validate returns true if the form is valid, or false
+                // Validate returns true if the form is valid, or false otherwise. if (_formKey.currentState!.validate()) {
-                // otherwise.
-                if (_formKey.currentState.validate()) {
-                  // If the form is valid, display a Snackbar.
+                  // If the form is valid, display a snackbar.
+In the real world,
+                  // you'd often call a server or save the information in a database.
                   ScaffoldMessenger.of(context)
                       .showSnackBar(SnackBar(content: Text('Processing Data')));
                 }